Hooghly Imambara

-Hooghly Imambara is a Shia Muslim congregation hall and mosque in Hooghly, West Bengal, India.
+The Hooghly Imambara is a Twelver Shia congregation hall and mosque, located in Hooghly, in the state of West Bengal, India.
 The construction of the building was started by Muhammad Mohsin in 1841 and completed in 1861.
-The building is a two storied structure, with a tall clock tower over the entrance gate.
+The building is a two-storied structure, with a tall clock tower over the entrance gate.
 The mosque has intricate designs and texts from Quran engraved on the wall.
 The interior of the mosque is decorated with marbles, candles and hanging lanterns.